vallafederico/smooothy/docs/docs.md

 ## Smarter Usage

-Made to be extended.
-Some are premade and you can import those directly, but the gist of it is:
+Made to be extended, can be used as core.
+Premade ones will be listed somewhere eventualy and exported from same package.

 ```js
 // import slider